Tod Sloan (jockey): UK racing career

 Charles F. Dwyer, a close friend and son of prominent racehorse owner Mike Dwyer, was part of a syndicate that backed Sloan's mounts when he rode in England.

 Racing there on September 30, 1898, Sloan rode five consecutive winners at the Newmarket Racecourse.
 It was Sloan who popularized the forward seat style of riding, or the "monkey crouch" as the British called it, when he began riding there in 1897.
-Initially laughed at, his style revolutionized the sport worldwide.
-(Although he did not invent it.
-The "American Seat" of short stirrups and crouching over the horse's neck and withers was used in the colonies as far back as the quarter mile dashes along tracks cut in the wilderness as well as being the preferred riding style of the Native Americans.
-Not only that, but two years before Sloan rode in England, the African American jockey, Willie Simms had ridden exactly that way taking England's Crawfurd Plate (sic) at Newmarket against England's finest bolt-upright riders.)
+Initially mocked, the style he used revolutionized the sport worldwide.
+(Although he did not invent it.)

 Returning to England the following year he won a number of important races including the 1899 1,000 Guineas aboard Sibola and in 1900 the Ascot Gold Cup riding Merman for owner, Lily Langtry.
 The prestigious Derby was a race that Sloan always felt he would have won, had it not been for a terrible tragedy.
 In the 1899 race, his horse Holocauste took the early lead, and rounding Tattenham Corner Holocauste and Flying Fox, winner of the 2,000 Guineas, were racing head-to-head in front of the rest of the field.
 At that point in the race Sloan said he was still holding back on the horse, in preparation for a full-out drive down the straight, when his horse stopped abruptly and collapsed to the ground with a shattered pastern.
-Holocauste had to be put down while Flying Fox went on to win the race.
+Holocauste was put down while Flying Fox went on to win the race.
 Later that year Flying Fox won the St. Leger to become the 1899 Triple Crown Champion.